mwalbers1/Data-Analytics-Bootcamp/election-results/README.md

 ## Election Audit Summary

-- This script can be used for any election by modifying the script to first handle any source CSV file that is placed into a folder.
+This script can be used for any election by making the following modifications:

+- Update the Python script to handle any source CSV file that is placed into a folder.

-- The election data for candidates and counties can be combined into a single Python dictionary to allow the script to be easier to maintain.
+- Combine the election data for candidates and counties into a single Python dictionary to allow the script to be easier to maintain.

-- The election candidates and counties will be loaded directly into the `election_results` dictionary, instead of loading list and then populating the dictionary from the list.
+- Load election candidates and counties directly into the `election_results` dictionary, instead of first loading a list and then populating the dictionary from the list.
 This will allow the script run more efficiently.

 - Use the csv.DictReader class when loading the `election_results` dictionary from the source csv file.

-- Each change is described in detail below.
+Each change is described in detail below.

 ### Election source file